 NOTE: The May dates of this tour are almost sold out, so book via the button below and pay your deposit asap.
-Due to the amount of interest, we’re thinking of running this trip for a second time from 2-6 September 2026 if there is enough demand.
-If you want to join us, register your interest for the September trip at this link by 31 October.
+Due to the amount of interest, we have also added a second date in September 2026.
+If you want to join us, reserve your place by filling out the form below.

 “Venice is not only a city of fantasy and freedom.
 It is also a city of joy and pleasure” – Peggy Guggenheim